danieljharris/PARSEC/README.md

 # XR-Network-Visualizer 1.0
-This is an in development Unity project to visualize computer networks and configurations.
-This project is designed to explore the utility of virtual reality as a tool for cyber security.
-It has potential to be used in the following use cases:
+This Unity project creates a multiplayer virtual reality environment to visualize computer networks and configurations.
+This project aims to explore the best use case for virtual reality technology in the area of cyber security data visualisation but also has potential to be used in the following use cases:
 - Cyber Security Education – Teaching/Training
 - Misconfiguration Detection
 - Threat Detection
-- Situaltional Analysis
+- Situational Awareness
 - Stake Holder Communication
-- Threat Security Gap Detectability
+- Security Vulnerability Detection

 # Dependencies / Assets
 - [Unity 2021.3.16f1](https://unity3d.com/get-unity/)